-- 5.2 The Masterplan site is allocated in the Local Development Plan for housing (sites ANN.H1, H2 and H3).
-The sites have a combined allocation of 230 units.
-A requirement of the site guidance is that a Masterplan is prepared and approved for the site. - 5.3 Development proposals will be assessed against the current development plan and associated supplementary guidance. - 5.4 In recognition that the site will be developed in phases over the next 10 20 years, or possibly longer, and to ensure that future development within the Masterplan area complies with the policies of future Local Development Plans, which supersede the above, it is proposed to review the content of this Masterplan in 5 years from the date of its approval or on adoption of a new Local Development Plan, whichever is soonest.
+- 5.2 The Masterplan site is allocated in the Local Development Plan 2 for housing (sites ANN.H1 and H2).
+The sites have a combined allocation of 205 units.
+The site ANN.H3 Land between Turnberry Road and Turnberry Crescent (20 units) included in LDP1 was completed in 2017.
+A requirement of the site guidance is that a Masterplan is prepared and approved for the site. - 5.3 Development proposals will be assessed against the current development plan and associated supplementary guidance. - 5.4 The first version of the Masterplan was adopted in December 2014 in the context of Local Development Plan 1 adopted September 2014.
+This version updates the Masterplan following the adoption of the Local Development Plan 2 in September 2019.
+It is likely the site will be developed in phases over the next 10-15 years, or possibly longer.